 Every relationship has ups and downs, and when you and your significant other are miscommunicating, you may benefit from couples counseling.
-Anthony Freire, LMHC, NCC, CCMHC, Kelley Hershman, LMHC, Kate Engstrom, LCSW, and the team at the Soho Center For Mental Health Counseling & Clinical Supervision in Greenwich Village of New York City provide couples counseling services for all types of couples who want to improve their communication skills and work on their relationship together.
+Anthony Freire, MA, LMHC, NCC, CCMHC, Kelley Hershman, LMHC, Kate Engstrom, LCSW, and the team at the Soho Center For Mental Health Counseling in Greenwich Village of New York City provide couples counseling services for all types of couples who want to improve their communication skills and work on their relationship together.
 Call or schedule an appointment online today.

 There’s a common misconception that couples only need couples counseling when their relationship is in crisis.
 However, couple therapy is a specific type of psychotherapy that helps couples improve their communication skills, learn to recognize and resolve conflicts, and build healthy, loving relationships.

 Couples counseling is usually short-term, following a specific treatment plan to address your relationships needs and weaknesses.

 Couples therapy is suitable for all types of intimate relationships, regardless of marital status or sexual orientation.
 You may have couples counseling to strengthen your relationship and communication skills, or you may have a specific problem or issue that you need help to resolve such as:

 Couples counseling can help deepen your understanding of each other and learn to identify and respect each other’s history and boundaries.

 Couples counseling can strengthen your relationship and improve the way you and your partner communicate.
 You learn to be more objective in your relationship and aware of how you and your partner can be more supportive and kinder to each other.

 You learn to modify dysfunctional behavior and decrease emotional avoidance.
 Often learned behaviors or fears prevent you from being your best self in a relationship, and couples counseling can help you and your partner feel confident and committed to your future together.